symfony/symfony-docs/cookbook/controller/upload_file.rst

         }
     }

-This class can be registered as a service in the service container:
+Then, define a service for this class:

 .. configuration-block::